-Meanwhile, if you've decided to go to university this year and you haven't applied for finance yet, you'll need to apply now to give yourself the best chance of receiving your loan in time for the start of your course.
-You can register and apply online.
+Meanwhile, if you've decided to go to university this year and you still haven't applied for finance, you'll need to apply now to give yourself the best chance of receiving your loan in time for the start of your course.
+You can register and apply online (see GOV.UK above).

-It is possible that you won't get all of your funding in time for the start of your course, but Student Finance will do their best to make sure you receive some support shortly after you register.
+While it's possible you won't get all of your funding in time for the start of your course, Student Finance will do their best to make sure you receive some support shortly after you register.
 If you face a delay in your funding, contact your university to let them know.

 Read more about student loans and finance, including student bank accounts.

-Susie King, head of admissions at Middlesex University, offers her advice on how to navigate Clearing.
-She says:
+Susie King, head of admissions at Middlesex University London, gives her advice on how to navigate the Clearing process:

-- Don't panic if you don't get the grades you were expecting.
-Be prepared to shop around for suitable courses.
+- Don't panic if you don't get the grades you were expecting, you can shop around for suitable courses.

 - Listen to advice from parents and teachers as well as university academics and programme leaders when considering courses through Clearing.

-- Prior to results day, speak to admissions advisers on the likelihood of spaces being available on your chosen course.
+- Speak to admissions advisers (prior to results day) on the likelihood of spaces being available on your chosen course.
 While they won't be able to confirm exact numbers, you'll get a good idea and this will help you prepare.

 - Consider retaking your exams if your heart's set on a particular subject.
 Speak to your teachers - they're perfectly placed to offer guidance on resitting, or if there are universities that might take you for a similar course with lower entry grades.